ECP-WarpX/WarpX/Docs/source/usage/workflows/python_extend.rst

 Data Access
 -----------

-While the simulation is running, callbacks can read and write access the WarpX simulation data *in situ*.
+While the simulation is running, callbacks can have read and write access the WarpX simulation data *in situ*.

 An important object in the ``pywarpx.picmi`` module for data access is ``Simulation.extension.warpx``, which is available only during the simulation run.
 This object is the Python equivalent to the C++ ``WarpX`` simulation class.